pvcraven/web-development-class/source/semester_2/01_crud_overview/crud_overview.rst

 There are three main technologies you can pick for the back-end.
 The top two are Java and .NET.
 Next in popularity is PHP.
-After those top three, there is a long list of less popular technologies.
+After those top three, there is a long list of other technologies.

-The concepts between the technologies are the same, so if you learn to do things the Java way, there's no reason you can't learn .NET.

 We'll use Java.
+The concepts between the technologies are the same, so if you learn to do things the Java way, there's no reason you can't learn .NET or a different back-end tool.
+(Although Node.js is very different than the other technologies.)

+On the back-end we use a web server.
+You've likely already worked with a web server called Apache in your projects.
+Web servers serve up static (unchanging) files.

+For data that is dynamic and changes, we use an *application server*.
+An application server is takes web requests, and figures out what code to pass the request to.
+It will then take the codes output, and send it back to the client computer's web browser.

+Application servers can serve static files too.
+But they usually aren't as fast at doing that as a web server.
+The definitely aren't as fast as serving from a distributed cloud platform.
+So usually we separate static and dynamic content.

-We'll use a Java Application Server called Tomcat.
-Tomcat initially handles the web requests and passes them to Servlets that we create.
+To use Java as a back-end language, work with a Java Application Server called Tomcat.
+Tomcat initially handles the web requests and passes them to little mini Java programs called *servlets* which we will write.

 Front-End / Back-End Glue - JSON
 --------------------------------